proc10n/simplified_attitude_and_orbit_simulator/README.md

 ## Notes

-Work in progress.
+Work in progress, and mostly personal/academic/educational.
 Hardware parameters are sourced from component datasheets where available (see comments in `params.m`).